hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

  would work from the console and error out otherwise.

 [17:02:59](#-yxUg4ibe9sYTBJmR7RSgH68opE56Ad_9Bw8oA2ovk0) <hiiamboris (NOT THIS ONE)>:
-Same as `#include %file` works from the script, but not from the console Ì†ΩÌ∏â
+Same as `#include %file` works from the script, but not from the console üòâ

 [17:03:14](#7OswAylINpt3PPXf0Lo8abs9A4j_hBTIenJZcSy2Ro8) <hiiamboris (NOT THIS ONE)>:
-I hope it's an oversight though, yes? Ì†ΩÌ∏â
+I hope it's an oversight though, yes? üòâ

 [17:04:59](#qN4_IBWgrkWGZrN3keup2Es3VeNZ-gkg22T5azw3M4I) <dockimbel>:
 Compiler directives have no meaning from the console.